 The Ruins of Normandy: Rare Color Photos From France, 1944

 The ruins left behind after warfare speak a language of their own.
-And, even more strikingly, no matter where the conflict has taken place — whether it’s in northern Europe or the South Pacific, the Middle East or Central Africa — the vernacular of destruction is very often the same.
+Even more strikingly, no matter where the conflict has taken place — whether it’s in northern Europe or the South Pacific, the Middle East or Central Africa — the vernacular of destruction is often the same.
 Buildings reduced to rubble and dust.
-A scarred, tortured landscape seemingly devoid of any life at all, aside from small human forms trying to piece it back together.
+A scarred, tortured landscape seemingly devoid of life, aside from small human forms trying to piece it back together.
 Twisted, rusting, abandoned vehicles.
 And always, above it all, the silent, indifferent sky.

-Here, LIFE.com presents a series of previously unpublished color photographs made in northwest France by LIFE photographer Frank Scherschel.
-The impulse behind posting the gallery, meanwhile, is really no more complicated than this: to commemorate those Allied troops who fought and died; to honor those who fought and lived; and to mark the occasion by also remembering what happened to countless towns — and townspeople — in northwest France and around the globe when the Second World War unleashed hell in the very midst of their lives.
+Here, LIFE.com presents a series of previously unpublished color photographs made in northwest France by LIFE photographer Frank Scherschel, detailing the devastating impact of the invasion and its aftermath.
+The impulse behind posting the gallery, meanwhile, is really no more complicated than this: to commemorate those Allied troops who fought and died; to honor those who fought and lived; and to mark the occasion by also remembering what happened to countless towns — and townspeople — in France and around the globe when the Second World War unleashed hell in the midst of their lives.

 A note on the photographer: Frank Scherschel (1907-1981) was an award-winning staff photographer for LIFE well into the 1950s.
 His younger brother Joe was a LIFE photographer, as well.